deepfakes/faceswap/USAGE.md

 python faceswap.py extract -i ~/faceswap/photo/cage -o ~/faceswap/data/cage
 ```

 We specify our photo input directory and the output folder where our training data will be saved.
 The script will then try its best to recognize face landmarks, crop the image to that size, and save it to the output folder.
 Note: this script will make grabbing test data much easier, but it is not perfect.
-It will (incorrectl) detect multiple faces in some photos and does not recognize if the face is the person who we want to swap.
+It will (incorrectly) detect multiple faces in some photos and does not recognize if the face is the person who we want to swap.
 Therefore: **Always check your training data before you start training.** The training data will influence how good your model will be at swapping.

 ## Training

 The training process will take the longest, especially on CPU.
 We specify the folders where the two faces are, and where we will save our training model.
-It will start hammering the training data one you run the command.
+It will start hammering the training data once you run the command.
 I personally really like to go by the preview and quit the processing once I'm happy with the results.

 ```bash
 python faceswap.py train -A ~/faceswap/data/trump -B ~/faceswap/data/cage -m ~/faceswap/models/